Table of Contents

 Backside of the Road to Hana

-If you take the van tour that circumnavigates the island, the scariest part of the road for me was Lelekea Bay.
-Here the narrow one lane road hugs the cliff-side.
+If you take the van tour that circumnavigates the island, the scariest part of the road—for me—was Lelekea Bay.
+Here, the narrow one-lane road hugs the cliffside.
 If you have a fear of heights like I do, don’t look out the window.
-There is a precipitous hundred foot drop and no guardrails on this blind curve.
-It seems like you only have inches to spare.
-The road becomes gravel from mile 33 to mile 38.
+There’s a precipitous hundred-foot drop and no guardrails on this blind curve, making it feel like you have only inches to spare.

 Hidden Secret Alelele Falls

-At mile marker 38 you cross over a white bridge which has “Alelele Bridge” stamped into it.
-The tour van parked on the left of the bridge (facing the cliffs).
-An oasis of Alelele Falls is a 0.3 mile out and back trail.
-The 50 foot falls lie in an idyllic forest with a spring-fed pool for a quick dip.
-The seasonal water flows from can be a torrent or a trickle, depending on rainfall.
-We only spent enough time for photos before moving on down the road.
+At mile marker 38, you cross a white bridge with “Alelele Bridge” stamped into it.
+The tour van parked on the left side of the bridge, facing the cliffs.
+Just 0.3 miles out and back, an oasis awaits at Alelele Falls.
+The 50-foot waterfall lies in an idyllic forest, with a spring-fed pool perfect for a quick dip.
+Depending on the rainfall, the falls can be a roaring torrent or a gentle trickle.
+We only spent enough time for photos before continuing down the road.

-Stepping into the Kaupō Store for me was like to take a step back in time.
-Upon entering the store, our eyes were immediately drawn to the wall behind the rusty cash register.
-Antique bottles, old-fashioned clocks, and random signs from a bygone era line the walls.
-I loved the neatly displayed vintage cameras that belonged to the former owner, Nick Soon.
-The store is a pleasant reprieve in this remote location, a slice of civilization we enjoyed an ice cream before returning to the tour van.
+Stepping into the Kaupō Store felt like stepping back in time.
+Upon entering, our eyes were immediately drawn to the wall behind the rusty cash register, lined with antique bottles, old-fashioned clocks, and signs from a bygone era.
+I especially loved the neatly displayed vintage cameras that once belonged to the store’s former owner, Nick Soon.
+The store is a welcome reprieve in this remote location—a small slice of civilization where we enjoyed ice cream before returning to the tour van.

 Dramatic Landscapes and Panoramas

-At mile marker 31 our guide told us about the Pu’u Maneoneo Petroglyphs & Village Ruins on the 82-acre Nu’u Refuge managed by the Hawaiian Islands Land Trust on the Kaupō ranch.
-The Petroglyph rock art can be viewed just inside the gate.
-However, the village ruins are a longer hike on an unmarked trail through dense forest and should only be attempted by seasoned hiker.
+At mile marker 31, our guide told us about the Pu’u Maneoneo Petroglyphs & Village Ruins on the 82-acre Nu’u Refuge managed by the Hawaiian Islands Land Trust on the Kaupō ranch.
+You can view the petroglyph rock art just inside the gate.
+However, the village ruins are a longer hike on an unmarked trail through dense forest and should only be attempted by seasoned hikers.

 The Pokowai Sea Arch at mile marker 29 was formed when flowing lava from the volcano collided with the chilly waters of the Pacific.
 The arch is slowly being eroded by the continuous pounding surf.
 We spent a few moments watching the waves crash over black volcanic lava formations before moving on.